jbuck95/recollect.nvim/README.md

 # recollect

 Nvim Plugin to visualize, compare and edit Notes on a Grid.
+WIP

 - Checks a folder for all files with the format: "YYYY-MM-DD.md" and places them on a grid for a visual feedback.